 Philips Lifeline GoSafe is a wearable medical alert device that’s ideal for active adults who are frequently away from home.
 It includes GPS technology to identify your location and AutoAlert, a fall detection technology that’s reliable and consistent.

-Philips Lifeline GoSafe2 is a smaller, lighter and simpler mobile alert system that operates with advanced location technology, two-way voice communication when help is needed, and fall detection technology.
+Philips Lifeline GoSafe2 is a wearable medical alert device that’s ideal for active adults who are frequently away from home.
+It includes GPS technology to identify your location and AutoAlert, a fall detection technology that’s reliable and consistent.
+It's a small, light and simpl mobile alert system that operates with advanced location technology, two-way voice communication when help is needed, and fall detection technology.

 About Philips Lifeline monitoring center